fluid-project/handbook.floeproject.org/src/documents/Techniques.md

 Where possible, the use of open formats will help ensure that content can meet the needs of a diverse range of users and improve its compatibility and longevity.

-The <a href="http://adod.idrc.ocad.ca/" rel="nofollow" target="_blank" class="link-external">Accessible Digital Office Document (ADOD) Project</a> offers guidance and techniques on how to author accessible documents using common office applications.
+The <a href="http://adod.idrc.ocad.ca/" rel="nofollow" class="link-external">Accessible Digital Office Document (ADOD) Project</a> offers guidance and techniques on how to author accessible documents using common office applications.